tlossen/sqs-worker-pool/README.md

 ## Usage
 Subclass `SqsWorkerPool` and implement `handle(Message message)`.
-If `handle` returns without throwing an exception, the message is automatically deleted from the queue; otherwise it stays in the queue and is processed again (after the configured [visibility timeout](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html)).
+If `handle` returns without throwing an exception, the message is automatically deleted from the queue; otherwise it stays in the queue and is processed again (after the [visibility timeout](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html) has passed).

 ## Example